trothr/blog/truth.cowboy/2019/07/well-done-gene.md

 When I think about the kind of man I'd want for my daughter to marry, I surely want him to have gainful employment.
 But when I married Marilyn, I was still in school.
-Some time long after our wedding, he shared with us: someone asked him at the time (about the groom, me), "Does he have a job?".
+Some time long after our wedding, he shared with us: someone asked him at the time (about the groom, me), "Does he have a job?"

 One time I thanked Gene for letting me marry his daughter.
 "It's been a wild ride.", he said.